How I creatively tackled the long AI response latency

 The first question that came into my mind was: how long does it take to get a response from the AI?
 This seemed like a straightforward question, but I realized it was far more complex than I anticipated when I posed it to my PM.
 To get an accurate answer, we needed input from five backend teams to run load tests and calculate the average time range.

-Since understanding this was critical for brainstorming solutions, I took the initiative to find out the anwer with the PM and engineers.
+Since understanding this was critical for brainstorming solutions, I took the initiative to find out the answer with the PM and engineers.
 I visualized the backend loading timeline, breaking down the intricate process to make the problem easier to address.
 This diagram was highly appreciated by stakeholders and significantly accelerated the process of understanding loading times.

 After a week of collaborative effort, I finally had an answer: the loading time for most responses ranged from 3 to 45 seconds.
 This presented a significant challenge because, as the Nielsen Norman Group states,